 Whole areas of their range have already been wiped out.
-An estimated 500,000 are caught each year, only to waste away in aquariums.
+Still hundreds of thousands are caught each year, only to waste away in aquariums.
 The Banggai cardinalfish is a sedentary creature that lives in small shoals, inhabiting shallow lagoons in an area spanning just 23 square kilometres ‒ making easy pickings for fishermen.

 No one knows how many Banggai cardinalfish there were originally in the world's oceans.

 Its splendor is its undoing: the Banggai cardinalfish.